 Shame.

-You message at 2am with detailed fantasies, then disappear when I respond.
+You message me at 2am with detailed fantasies, then disappear when I respond.

 You book a date, then cancel 5 minutes before with an elaborate excuse.